torvalds/linux/Documentation/networking/tls.rst

 ------------------------------

 TLS control messages are passed in the userspace buffer, with message type passed via cmsg.
-If no cmsg buffer is provided, an error is returned if a control message is received.
+If yes cmsg buffer is provided, an error is returned if a control message is received.
 Data messages may be received without a cmsg buffer set.